vizv/scripts/docs/timestream.rst

     relative to the world, causing the days to pass quicker and preventing units from getting as much done per day.

-:max-boost: Set the maximum difference between the actual FPS that the computer
+:max-frame-skip: Set the maximum number of ticks that can be skipped in one
+    step.
+Dwarves can perform at most one action per step, and if too many frames are skipped in one step, dwarves will "lose time" compared to the movement of the calendar.
+The default is 4, which allows a target FPS of up to 4x your actual FPS while still allowing dwarves to walk at full speed.
-    can support and the simulated FPS.
-The default value is 50.
-For example, if the computer can support 30 FPS and your target FPS is set to 100, the ``timestream`` simulation will target 80 FPS.
-This prevents unit movement from becoming "jerky".
-Raise this value if speed of the simulation is more important to you than its accuracy.
+    Raise this value if speed of the simulation is more important to you than its accuracy and smoothness.

 Technical details
 -----------------